What is Open Source Intelligence (OSINT)?

-Image Identification Project – The Wolfman Image Identification Project is a search tool that uses advanced algorithms to identify images.
+Image Identification Project – The Wolfman Image Identification Project is a search tool that uses algorithms to identify images.
 Simply drag and drop, or upload, an image into the search form and it will attempt to tell you what it is.

-TinEye – TinEye is a reverse image search that allows you to search by image and find out where that image is being used online.
+TinEye – TinEye is a reverse image search that allows you to search by image and find out where that image is online.
 You can upload an image, drag and drop to the search box, or search using a URL for an image.
 The index has over 30 billion images.

 Public Records (Property)